craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

    - Wing strikes are calculated to provide the desired credit amount

 2. **Buying Power Management**:
+   - The strategy retrieves actual buying power from the account balance API
-   - The strategy calculates buying power reduction per iron condor
+   - It calculates buying power reduction per iron condor
-   - It determines the maximum number of contracts possible within the budget
+   - It determines the maximum number of contracts possible within the available buying power
    - It caps at 6 iron condors maximum, regardless of buying power

+3. **Position Management**:
+   - Scans for existing iron condor positions during initialization
+   - Retrieves order history to reconstruct entry details for existing positions
+   - Applies the same monitoring and exit rules to both new and existing positions
+   - Avoids creating duplicate positions if positions already exist for today's expiration

-3. **Trade Execution**:
+4. **Trade Execution**:
    - Executes at the configured entry time
    - Creates a 4-leg iron condor order at the calculated credit price
    - Tracks active trades for monitoring

-4. **Trade Monitoring**:
+5. **Trade Monitoring**:
    - Continuously monitors both short options separately
    - Tracks the cost to close each position
    - If cost to close exceeds 90% of credit received for at least 2 minutes, it exits that side
    - Allows untested sides to expire worthless

-5. **Logging**:
+6. **Logging**:
    - Comprehensive logging to both console and log file
    - Tracks all decisions, actions, and trade details